Dance Your Worries Away! How Dancing Helps Relieve Stress

 4. Improves Physical Health

 From weight loss to building muscles, dancing can help improve physical health.
-Like mentioned before, dancing is a workout that can help people stay fit and healthy mentally and physically.
+As mentioned before, dancing is a workout that can help people stay fit and healthy mentally and physically.
 This activity is helpful for people of all ages.
 Dancing can also help:

 - Improve heart and lung health